mvolkmann/blog/src/dart.md

 ### Extensions

-An extension adds properties and methods to an existing class, including core Dart classes.
+The `extension` keyword is used to add properties and methods to an existing class, including core Dart classes.

 The following code adds a property and a method to the `String` class.